quickwit-oss/quickwit/docs/log-management/send-logs/send-docker-logs-syslog.md

       logging:
 ```

-For good measure, let's add Grafana+quickwit-datasource to the mix.
+For good measure, let's add Grafana+Quickwit-datasource to the mix.

 ``` yaml
   grafana: